tskj/christmas-calendars/2019/tail-recursion.md

 When it returns, all we do is return that answer.
 In which case we might as well return the answer directly.

-Maybe this becomes more clear if we take a loot at the same two definitions re-written more verbosely, using intermediary variable names and if statements, instead of the more terse mathematics-like syntax above.
+Maybe this becomes more clear if we take a look at the same two definitions re-written more verbosely, using intermediary variable names and if statements, instead of the more terse mathematics-like syntax above.

 ```reasonml
 let factorial n =